JamieBort/Portfolio-Website/administrative/README.md

 		|
 		+-- accessibility - For all accessibility implementation.
 		|
+		+-- backend - For all back end implementation.
+		|
 		+-- content - For modifying content.
 		|
 		+-- script - For all script related logic.